Training Overview

 - Instruction finetuning (Chapter 9): A prerequisite to RLHF where models are taught the question-answer format used in the majority of language modeling interactions today by imitating preselected examples.

-- Rejection sampling (Chapter 10): The most basic RLHF technique where candidate completions for instruction finetuning are filtered a reward model imitating human preferences.
+- Rejection sampling (Chapter 10): The most basic RLHF technique where candidate completions for instruction finetuning are filtered by a reward model imitating human preferences.

 - Policy gradients (Chapter 11): The reinforcement learning algorithms used in the seminal examples of RLHF to update parameters of a language model with respect to the signal from a reward model.